-Joint Ownership Coverage - PP 03 34
+• Joint Ownership Coverage - PP 03 34

-This endorsement provides auto coverage for the financial interest of each owner of a covered auto.
+This endorsement provides auto coverage for the financial interest the joint owner of the auto that is specifically listed in this endorsement.
 It can be used to cover unmarried individuals who jointly own a vehicle, and reside together.
-It also can be used for non-resident relatives, as might be the case where a parent co-owns a car with a non-resident son or daughter.
+It also can be used for non-resident relatives, as might be the case where a parent co-owns a car with a non- resident son or daughter.